 After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

-But don’t want your divorce to be a knock-down, drag-out brawl.
+But don’t want your divorce or separation to be a knock-down, drag-out brawl.

 One where you and your spouse hate each other when it’s over.
-Spend hundreds of thousands of dollars on divorce attorneys.
-And scar your children for life.
+Spend hundreds of thousands of dollars on divorce attorneys or litigating in court.
+And scar your children for life by destroying their family.

 Instead, you want to have a peaceful divorce.